Aassi1/LogisticsShippingRates/README.md

 Contributions are licensed.

 What it is:
-This is a python script that calculates logitics shipping rates
+This is a very simple python script that calculates logitics shipping rates.